Discovery of a 36 ks Phase Modulation in the Hard X-ray Pulses from the Magnetar 1E 1547.0$-$5408: Observation

 \section{Observation}

-As described in Paper I and \citet{Enoto12}, the present Suzaku observation of 1E 1547.0$-$5408 was performed from 2009 January 28 21:34 (UT) to January 29 21:32 (UT).
-It was a Target-of-Opportunity observation, triggered by the onset on January 22 of the strong bursting activity of this source (Gronwall et al. 2009).
-The gross duration of the observation was thus 86 ks, and the target was placed at the HXD nominal position.
+As described in Paper I and \citet{Enoto12}, the present Suzaku observation of 1E 1547.0$-$5408 was performed from 2009 January 28 21:34 (UT) to January 29 21:32 (UT), for a gross duration of 86 ks, with the target placed at the HXD nominal position.
+This was a Target-of-Opportunity observation in response to the activity onset, and this epoch falls on ``segment 3" (from 2009 January 22 to February 1) of \citet{Kuiper12}.
 Among the three operating cameras of the X-ray Imaging Spectrometer (XIS: \cite{XIS}), XIS0 was operated in the timing mode (P-sum mode), with a 7.8 ms time resolution.
 The Hard X-ray Detector (HXD: \cite{HXD}) was operated in the standard mode, yielding a time resolution of 61$~\mu$s.
 Further details of the observation are found in Paper I.

-Below, we utilize the data from XIS0 and HXD-PIN, which were processed as described in Paper I. Those from XIS1 and XIS3 had too low a time resolution (2.0 s) to resolve the pulsation, and signal statistics were rather low in HXD-GSO.
+Below, we mainly utilize the data from XIS0 and HXD-PIN processed as described in Paper I, in which each detected event is tagged with the energy and the arrival time.
+Those from XIS1 and XIS3 had too low a time resolution (2.0 s) to resolve the pulsation, and signal statistics were rather low in HXD-GSO.
 The net exposures achieved with XIS0 was 42.6 ks, while that with the HXD was 33.5 ks.
 After subtracting the background and applying dead-time corrections, the object was detected with HXD-PIN at a 15--70 keV count rate of $0.174 \pm 0.004$ c s$^{-1}$ (Paper I), and a 1--10 keV rate of $5.5 \pm 0.1$ c s$^{-1}$ with XIS0.

 As described in Paper I, 13 short-burst candidates were removed, and arrival times of the XIS0 and HXD-PIN events were photon-by-photon converted to those to be measured at the solar-system barycenter.
 The conversion utilized the source position of $(\alpha^{2000}, \delta^{2000}) = (15^{\rm h}50^{\rm m}54^{\rm s}.11, 54^\circ18'23.''7)$, as well as the spacecraft orbital information.